-A few days have passed since my son had the tick on him.
-And I am happy to report, he is going back outside to play but his attitude has changed.
-He, at only 5 years old, now understands how important it is to check for ticks.
+After a few days passed, my son is going back outside to play, but his attitude has changed.
+At the time I first wrote this, he was only 5 years old.
+He understands how important it is to check for ticks.
 He even helps me check other family members and the dog for ticks after we’ve been outdoors.

 I have taken a few ticks off of family members over the years and most have been found in their hair however, I will tell you it is not the only place you will find them.
 Ticks like dark places that they may not be noticed at first such as folds of skin, in ears, belly button, under arms, on ones back.
 Thorough checks are needed every day.

 At your home, keep your lawn maintained as long grass can hide ticks from the sun something they are not fans of.
 They are also not fans for mulch or gravel so a barrier between wooded areas and your lawn can help keep them at bay.

 Want a super helpful resource on all things ticks?
 Different types as well as what to do and not to do regarding ticks?
 Check out this guide on Tick Bite Danger and Dealing with Ticks.